Math Department Scholarship

 How do I apply for a Math Department Scholarship?

-You will need an application form from the Math Office (MH 308).
+You will need to download the Scholarship Application or pick one up from the Math Office (MH 308).
 The one form will automatically apply to all scholarships.
 Applications are typically due in early April.
 Together with the filled out form you will need to submit a short one page essay about your academic and career goal plans, your (unofficial) SJSU transcripts and the names of three faculty members that are willing to provide letters of recommendations for you.
 It would be a good idea to contact these professors ahead of time, to ask if they are willing to write you a letter.
 To receive a scholarship you should have a GPA of at least 3.5 in your major - your major must be Mathematics to receive a Mathematics Department Scholarship.
 You must have taken at least one upper division or graduate course in the Mathematics Department and you must be enrolled at SJSU in the semester preceding the awards.

 What Scholarships are there?